 SSG-supported programs take a holistic approach to helping communities fulfill their basic needs, including food, water, shelter, and healthcare.
-To do this, SSG supports organizations that have a physical presence in the community, that are concerned with follow up throughout the entire project, and that measure and evaluate both qualitative and quantitative results.
-SSG’s three focus areas are the following:
+To do this, SSG supports organizations that have a physical presence in the community which are concerned with follow up throughout the process.
+These efforts are measured and evaluated both qualitatively and quantitatively.
+SSG uses three main areas of focus:

 SSG funds programs that provide training in agriculture and natural resource management such as community training in reforestation, crop diversification, composting, and plant nursery production.
 Land availability is limited therefore, by utilizing permaculture and organic methods of production, communities can improve soil fertility and increase yields.